 - Secure Email Communication and Storage: Using encryption and a wide range of advanced security features, many enterprise email solutions have the power to keep all of your messages safe – in transit and in your inbox.

 - Shared Calendars: With shared calendars, you can see when someone (or your entire team) is available for meetings, which makes it easy to schedule them, and other group events, at times that are convenient for everyone.
 Shared calendars can also be a great way to let people know you’ll be out of the office.
 Just add a calendar item for your vacation and block the time accordingly, then everyone with access to the calendar can tell when you’ll be gone.

 - Message Several People Using a Single Email Alias: Some email services make it easy to message all of the people you work with on a certain project at once – using just one name.
 So, if you work with, say, 10 people on a project, you can place those 10 people into a group and call it “Team Project X,” and message those 10 people any time you address an email to “Team Project X” – which makes it easy to share files and keep everyone informed.

-- Email Retention: In order to comply with industry and government regulations, and your own corporate governance standards, archiving your company's email messages is critical.
-Fortunately, most business email solutions give you the power to set your own retention policies so you can archive what you need – for however long you need.
+- Email Retention: In order to comply with industry and government regulations, and your own corporate governance standards, archiving your company’s email messages is critical.
+Fortunately, most enterprise email solutions give you the power to set your own retention policies so you can archive what you need – for however long you need.

-Free email services have their place – and if you're a one-person business, they may be just what you need to get started.
-But if you operate a company with dozens of employees, or you're subject to industry or government regulations, or need anything beyond the ability to send and receive messages, a business email solution will serve you well – and give you the tools to work, grow, and build your business the right way.
+Free email services have their place – and if you’re a one-person business, they may be just what you need to get started.
+But if you operate a company with dozens of employees, or you’re subject to industry or government regulations, or need anything beyond the ability to send and receive messages, an enterprise email solution will serve you well – and give you the tools to work, grow, and build your business the right way.